The Psychology of Social Media Addiction

 There is no official medical term that identifies addiction and social networking.
 It cannot be deemed as a disease or disorder as cases are not severe and the habit can easily be maintained or prevented.

 Furthermore, instead of spending long periods of time on social media, we dip into and out of these sites all day long.
 We check for updates from friends and family as well as news and information.
 However, the behaviours associated with excessive use of these channels has become the subject of much public and sociological debate.
+This is why we call it the psychology of social media, because of the severe impact it can have on our lives.

 However, the behaviours associated with excessive use of these channels has become the subject of much public and sociological debate.